-The Patch Deletion menu lists every setld-based patch on your system, regardless of which patch kit installed them.
+Caution The Patch Deletion menu lists every setld-based patch on your system, regardless of which patch kit installed them.
 Therefore, if you select the "ALL of the above" menu item, it will remove all setld-based patches from your system.
 For example, if you chose the "ALL of the above" menu item when installing Patch Kit-0003 and then decided to remove those patches, you would have to specify the patch ID of all Patch Kit-0003 patches in the Delete Patch menu.
 If, instead, you select the "ALL of the above" menu item, then all setld-based patches that were installed on your system would be removed, not just those from Patch Kit-0003.

-Shut down the system to single-user mode.
-For example:
+Halt the system and bring it up in single-user mode, as described in Section 4.8.1.1.
+Run dupatch, select 2 for patch removal: # dupatch Tru64 UNIX Patch Utility (This dupatch session is logged in /var/adm/patch/log/session.log) Main Menu: 1) Patch Installation 2) Patch Deletion 3) Patch Documentation 4) Patch Tracking 5) Patch Baseline Analysis/Adjustment h) Help on Command Line Interface a) Ouit Enter your choice: 2